Sign Language Interpreters for Every Setting

 Legal Rates apply to off-the-record settings such as attorney-client meetings, case preparation, document review, and consultations.
 3 Bridges confirms the appropriate rate based on the details you provide when booking.

-We provide qualified legal interpreters for: court hearings and trials, depositions (in-person and video), attorney-client meetings and consultations, mediations and arbitrations, law enforcement interviews and interrogations, parole and probation hearings, immigration proceedings, family court matters, and any legal setting requiring sign language access.
+We provide qualified legal sign language interpreters, both virtually and in person for the following: court hearings and trials, jury duty, depositions, attorney / client meetings and consultations, mediations, arbitrations, law enforcement interviews and interrogations, parole and probation hearings, immigration proceedings, family court matters and any other legal setting which requires communication access for the client.

 In criminal proceedings, the court typically pays for the interpreter.
 In civil cases, the party responsible depends on the jurisdiction and circumstances.
 Attorneys representing Deaf clients may be able to seek reimbursement through the State Bar of Texas Communication Access Fund.